roman-milk/roman-milk.github.io/bedding-the-babysitter.md

+===

- ****** Bedding the Babysitter Ch.
-03 ****** bysilkstockingslover© I did not look up the stories Mistress mentioned for fear of them getting me horny.
+I did not look up the stories Mistress mentioned for fear of them getting me horny.
 Instead I did my homework, struggling to start that stupid English essay.
 I didn't get too far before deciding to just go to bed.
 It took forever as I often masturbate myself to sleep and I kept wondering what Karen had in store for me tomorrow.
 I considered so many options, I fantasized about so many more.
 Yet what happened the next few days was so much sexier, so much dirtier and so much crazier than I could even begin to imagine.

  **********